How to Connect Two Routers properly

 Now, what is this access point, and how does it work?

-An access point is a device that enables wireless devices to connect with an established wired local area network.
-This leads to the formation of a wireless local area network.
-Access points can increase the bandwidth in proportion to the number of devices connected concurrently.
+An access point is a device that enables wireless devices to connect with an established wired local area network, forming a wireless local area network.
+Access points can increase the bandwidth proportionately to the number of connected devices.
 With access points equipped, the user can move from place to place without losing the device’s internet connection.

 By establishing a chain of access points, we can have a smooth transition of the internet network even while moving without any interruptions.